TCB13/HP-EliteDesk-800-G2-DM-Hackintosh/README.md

 - https://dortania.github.io/OpenCore-Post-Install/universal/security/filevault.html

-## Known Issues:
+## Known Issues
 - VGA port - black screen
 - Can't change the DP port I'm using after the machine is ON - results in a black screen
 - Can't boot without a screen connected
-- Sleep doesn't wake the screen - black screen.
+- Sleep doesn't wake the screen - black screen
 - 4K Screen not working correctly
 - Sleep is not working (blackscreen when trying to wake it)
 - Front Headphone/Mic combo jack is not working, headphone port works, and the combo jack works as line-in